 Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-There is no coinsurance, copayment, or deductible.
-Prior authorization is required.
-Outpatient substance abuse services CommuniCare Advantage includes outpatient substance abuse services including Individual and Group Therapy sessions with a qualified psychiatric or mental health provider that participates in Medicare.
-You pay 20% of the approved amount for individual and group sessions.
-The Part B deductible applies.
-Prior authorization is required.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient.
-You pay a 20% coinsurance for services rendered at a hospital outpatient facility.
-There is no coinsurance or copayment for services rendered at an ambulatory surgical center.
-The Part B deductible applies.
-Prior authorization is required.
+You pay a \$40 copay per outpatient rehabilitation service.
+Prior authorization is required for all rehabilitation services.
+Outpatient substance abuse services You pay a \$40 copay for CommuniCare Advantage includes outpatient substance abuse each individual and group services including Individual and Group Therapy sessions therapy session you attend. with a qualified psychiatric or mental health provider that Prior authorization is participates in Medicare required .
+Outpatient surgery, including services provided at hospital You pay 10% of the allowed outpatient facilities and ambulatory surgical centers costs for outpatient surgery Note: If you are having surgery in a hospital facility, you provided in an ambulatory should check with your provider about whether you will be an surgery center and 20% of inpatient or outpatient.
+Unless the provider writes an order to the costs provided in the admit you as an inpatient to the hospital, you are an outpatient outpatient department of a and pay the cost-sharing amounts for outpatient surgery.
+Even hospital facility. if you stay in the hospital overnight, you might still be Prior authorization is considered an outpatient. required .

-Partial hospitalization services and Intensive outpatient services

-Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient servicesPartial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+You pay a \$55 per day copay beginning on the first day of partial hospitalization.
+Prior authorization is required .

-You pay 20% of the approved amount.
-The Part B deductible applies.

 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.